AMY CONGDON, creating bespoke biological textiles

-Amy Congdon —London-based designer— employs speculative design to inspire and provoke critical thinking focused on the creation of bespoke biological textiles.
-Congdon uses design to produce conceptual work that helps imagine and understand that what is called reality can be different.
+Amy Congdon’s —London-based designer— bespoke biological textiles employ speculative design to inspire and provoke critical thinking.
+Congdon uses design to produce conceptual work that helps us imagine and understand how reality might be different.

-With Data Hungry Skin —project developed in 2010— she explores, in a not too distant future scenario, how diverse types of data can have different nutritional values.
+With Data Hungry Skin —a project developed in 2010— she explores, in a not too distant future scenario, how diverse types of data can have different nutritional values.
 The human body absorbs these ‘data meals’ through the membranes of the cells.

 Amy Congdon continues her research focused on the role of textile design in the creation of biological products.
-Under this premise is developed Biological Atelier —a critical design project— in which Congdon reflects about the use of emerging living materials grown from cells to create future materials.
+Under this premise, she developed Biological Atelier —a critical design project— in which Congdon reflects on the use of emerging living materials grown from cells to create future materials.

 Words by Lula Criado (Twitter @Lula_ClotMag)